-Blossom Amechi is a Fulbright College sophomore pursuing a BS in Anthropology.
+Blossom Amechi is a Fulbright College junior pursuing a BS in Anthropology.
 After graduating in spring 2020, Blossom hopes to attend dental school.
 Her work in the Terhune lab will help her continue her passion for biological anthropology and develop her research experience.

-Matt is a junior working towards a BS in Anthropology with a minor in Philosophy, planning to graduate in 2019.
+Matt is a senior working towards a BS in Anthropology with a minor in Philosophy, planning to graduate in 2019.
 His interests include cultural development within societies, how people interact with one another, and the ways human biology leads to specific cultural ideas.
 He hopes to take advantage of several opportunities in the future to do field work abroad and learn about how people live in other regions of the world.

-Lydia is an Honors Fulbright junior working towards combined BS degrees in Earth Science and Anthropology.
+Lydia is an Honors Fulbright senior working towards combined BS degrees in Earth Science and Anthropology.
 Her interests include studying karst systems while researching paleoclimate changes and how it affected local extinct species’ populations with a focus on coastal environments.
 She hopes to utilize open water, cavern, and cave diving in her search to discover new paleoclimate data within the caves’ geology and new animal species unique to the region.
 Her research in the Terhune Lab is focused on figuring out the best ways to process animal remains using dermestid beetles.

-Logan is a Fulbright Honors sophomore pursuing a BA in Anthropology and a minor in Latin American Studies, graduating in 2020.
+Logan is a Fulbright Honors junior pursuing a BA in Anthropology and a minor in Latin American Studies, graduating in 2020.
 After graduation, she plans to get her Master’s and PhD, continuing research and teaching at the post-secondary level.
 Her work in the Terhune Lab is focused on organizing and processing microCT and 3D data of mammal skulls.